A Note To You

 A Note To You was a radio show featuring classical music, broadcast from 1963 to 2000 from Ryder Hall at Northeastern University, Boston.
 A Note to You was started by music department founder, Roland Nadeau, who created the show in the interest of educating children on classical music.
 Initially, the show was broadcast on WHDH but moved to broadcast on WGBH-FM, eventually on more than 160 stations.
-At its peak, the show was also internationally syndicated to networks like the Armed Forces Radio and Australian Public Radio.
-Although the show was created with the intent to educate children on classical music, in time A Note to You "grew into a family show where Professor Nadeau would lecture and interview guests and use music to enhance his ideas".
+At its peak, the show was also internationally syndicated to networks such as the Armed Forces Radio and Australian Public Radio.

+The show was created with the intent to educate children on classical music, but A Note to You subsequently "grew into a family show where Professor Nadeau would lecture and interview guests and use music to enhance his ideas".
 Each episode centered on a theme and featured live performance with discussion and commentary, with Nadeau seeking to present in a non-elitist style.